The 10% Rule: Is It a Valid Way to Increase Your Weekly Running Mileage?

 “In the early stages, it’s just about getting your body used to the work and building some aerobic capacity (endurance),” said Stonehouse.

-After 1-2 months, beginner runners can start logging miles and increasing accordingly.
+After 1-2 months, beginner runners can start logging miles and making weekly increases accordingly.

-When increasing mileage, it’s important to include cutback weeks about every month.
+When increasing mileage, it’s important to include cutback weeks about every month for injury prevention and to avoid overtraining.

-“I find it’s helpful for all runners but specifically those who are prone to injuries or beginners who need extra time to recover from and adapt to their workouts,” he shares.
-“After you surpass your baseline mileage and you don’t feel comfortable, it’s more helpful to implement these repeats.”
+“I find it’s helpful for all runners but specifically those prone to injuries or beginners who need extra time to recover from and adapt to their workouts,” he shares.
+“After you surpass your baseline mileage and don’t feel comfortable, implementing these repeats is more helpful.”

 How should I increase mileage based on experience or injury history?

-Norris explains, if an experienced runner is rebuilding to a previous mileage after a post-race recovery, they do not need to follow the 10% rule.
-Instead, they can increase more rapidly until they are back at their baseline mileage, almost like a reverse taper.
+Norris explains that if an experienced runner is rebuilding to a previous mileage after a post-race recovery, they do not need to follow the 10% rule.
+Instead, they can increase more rapidly until they return to their baseline mileage, almost like a reverse taper.

-The same applies for an injured athlete; after full recovery, they may only need six to eight weeks to safely return to their previous mileage.
+The same applies to an injured athlete; after full recovery, they may only need six to eight weeks to return to their previous mileage safely.

-If a beginner runner is building to a new mileage, a better system is an increase-adapt pattern, with consistent cutback weeks every four to six weeks.
+If a beginner runner builds to a new mileage, a better system is an increase-adapt pattern, with consistent cutback weeks every four to six weeks.

-Here is an example for a runner building from baseline of 30 miles per week to 40 miles per week:
+Here is an example of a runner building from a baseline of 30 miles per week to 40 miles per week:

 – Week 1: 30 miles